Schmakus/ioBroker.lightcontrol/README.md

 ### **WORK IN PROGRESS**

+-   (Schmakus) Added new Modus for AdaptiveCt: StartYourDay interplated.
+It's a sinus half curve from morning time to sunset.
 -   (Schmakus) Update adaptername translations in io-package.json
 -   (Schmakus) Some little bugfixes and corrections for logging
+-   (Schmakus) Fix AdaptiveCt, because there was a problem with date object.

 ### 0.1.3 (2023-01-17)